apratim-mishra/prediction-market-agent/README.md

 ```
 > What is my wallet address?
+> What is my wallet balance?
 > Request testnet funds from the faucet
 > What's the current price of BTC?
-> Create a prediction market for BTC at $100000 for 24 hours
-> Place a 0.01 ETH bet on market 0 predicting UP
 > Get info for market 0
+> Place a 0.0001 ETH bet on market 0 predicting UP
+> Place a 0.0001 ETH bet on market 0 predicting DOWN
+> Claim winnings from market 0
 ```

+**Note:** Creating markets requires contract ownership.
+Use Hardhat to create markets.

 ### Programmatic